microsoft/AppSource/Setup-your-Azure-subscription-for-Dynamics365-Test-Drives.md

-# Setup your Azure subscription for Dynamics 365 for Customer engagement Test Drives
+# Setup your Azure subscription for Dynamics 365 for Customer Engagement Test Drives

 1. Login to your Azure management portal
 2. Create a new tenant in AAD (if not available already)